TristanSalles/CoastProc/src/docs/waveclimate.rst

 As we discussed, satellite radar altimeters can be used to determine significant wave height and wind speed.
 Analysis of past records bring new insights into inter-annual, seasonal and decadal variations of regional wave climates.

-For this part of the course we will use **RADWave** a Python package that provides a mechanism to access altimeter datasets through web-enabled data services (THREDDS).
+For this part of the course and to illustrate what we've seen today, we will use **RADWave** a Python package that provides a mechanism to access altimeter datasets through web-enabled data services (THREDDS).

 We will work with the `Australian Ocean Data Network <https://portal.aodn.org.au/>`_ database that spans from 1985-present and that has already been calibrated and validated.